fidelfunez/flask-api-project/README.md

   "name": "Updated Name"
 }

-5. Delete User
+**5.** Delete User
 - URL: /users/<user_id>
 - Method: DELETE

 # Deployment
-The API is deployed on Heroku at this URL.
+The API is deployed on Heroku at this URL: https://flask-api-project-eff327bad6ee.herokuapp.com/.
 You can use the endpoints as described above by replacing the localhost URLs with the live link.

 **Deploy to Heroku**
 If you want to deploy your own version on Heroku:
+-

-1. Create a new Heroku app:
+**1.** Create a new Heroku app:
 Copy code if you like (BASH):
 - heroku create your-app-name

-2. Push your code to Heroku:
+**2.** Push your code to Heroku:
 - git push heroku main

-3. Scale the web dyno:
+**3.** Scale the web dyno:
 - heroku ps:scale web=1

 # Future Improvements